CharlieLaver/infinite-procedural-generation/README.md

 TODO:

-- weapon switching
-    - - changeWeaponScript() in weaponHolder
-- weapon pickup / drop functionality
+- npc health bar
-- npc loot dropping
+- npc loot dropping (egg that contains the data for that procedual generated npc)